happywatch/heartbeat/README.md

 I'm excited about how we can use AI (artificial intelligence) like this in healthcare.
 I think it will enable us all to understand our bodies and stay healthy.

-The Watch Simulator is up on GitHub: bit.ly/watch-sim
+The [Watch Simulator](http://bit.ly/watch-sim) is up on GitHub.

-If you're inspired, snag your spot at the first ever WatchKit hackathon: bit.ly/watchkit-hackathon
+If you're inspired, snag your spot at the first ever [WatchKit hackathon](http://bit.ly/watchkit-hackathon).